LiuGangKingston/HPCVL-Working-Template/README.md

 about the basics idea and our method for the relative debugging in the HWT.

 https://doi.org/10.1109/HPCS.2005.55 (https://ieeexplore.ieee.org/document/1430061),
-about the specific HWT software.
+about this specific HWT software.